gandor233/INS_FlameThrower/versions/v1.0/alliedmods.md

 [*][SIZE="2"]Custom Particles File[/SIZE]
 Download Flamethrower_Particles.zip or clone from [URL="https://github.com/gandor233/INS_FlameThrower"]github[/URL]. put Flamethrower_Particles_dir.vpk and Flamethrower_Particles_000.vpk to your fastdl folder, and make sure player is forced to download these two vpk files to them [B]insurgency/custom/[/B] folder when they join your server.

-If you don't have a fastdl server, player also need to subscribe the [URL="https://steamcommunity.com/sharedfiles/filedetails/?id=2392887647"]required mod[/URL] by themself, otherwise the flamethrower fire particles effect won't show up if player didn't reconnect to your server when they first join your server erverytime after they restart the game program.[/LIST][/SPOILER]
+If you don't have a fastdl server, player also need to subscribe the [URL="https://steamcommunity.com/sharedfiles/filedetails/?id=2509783984"]required mod[/URL] by themself, otherwise the flamethrower fire particles effect won't show up if player didn't reconnect to your server when they first join your server erverytime after they restart the game program.[/LIST][/SPOILER]

-中文INS服务器使用此插件请署名作者。
+中文INS服务器如使用此插件请注明作者。

 [SIZE="4"]Download Link[/SIZE]
 [LIST]
 [*][SIZE="4"][URL="https://github.com/gandor233/INS_FlameThrower"]Github[/URL][/SIZE]
-[*][SIZE="4"][URL="https://steamcommunity.com/sharedfiles/filedetails/?id=2392887647"]Required Mod[/URL][/SIZE]
+[*][SIZE="4"][URL="https://steamcommunity.com/sharedfiles/filedetails/?id=2509783984"]Required Mod[/URL][/SIZE]
 [/LIST]

 [ATTACH]189542[/ATTACH]